 Grantees may elect to charge administrative positions as a direct charge to personal services, and/or as part of indirect costs or administrative overhead.
 The direct method is explained within this section.
-If the indirect method is chosen, refer to Section 4.N, which describes how indirect costs and other groupings of costs (cost pools) can be allocated to the grant.
-Section 4.N.2outlines the elements of a written Cost Allocation Plan.
+If the indirect method is chosen, refer to Section 4.N, which describes direct and indirect costs.

-L. Personnel Changes
+L. PERSONNEL CHANGES